laxus2308/tp/docs/UserGuide.md

 ### Adding a task : `addtask`

-Adds a task with description and optional deadline to your task list.
+Adds a task with the given description and optional deadline to your task list.

 Format: `addtask t/TASK_DESC [d/DEADLINE]`